Interfaces and Quantum Algebras, I: Stable Envelopes: Vacua and Q-cohomology

 What is the meaning of the schemes we mention above?
 Suppose we are interested in $H_\bfT(X)$ in the context of a 2d theory, i.e., in the $\cQ_A$ cohomology.
 The ring relations encoded in the effective twisted superpotential $\tilde{W}(\Sigma)$ of the 2d theory are known to be

 These are solved, roughly, by $\Sigma^{(i)} = F_i(x,t)$, $i=1..n$, expressing complex Cartan-valued scalars in the 2d $\cN=(2,2)$ gauge multiplets in terms of equivariant and K\"ahler parameters, $x$ and $t$.
 The number $n$ of solutions is precisely the number of massive vacua.
-If we want to consider ``ordinary'' (not quantum) cohomology, then we simply have to set $t\to +i\infty$, i.e., take the large-volume limit of $X$.
+If we want to consider ``ordinary'' (not quantum) cohomology, then we simply send $t\to +i\infty$, i.e., take the large-volume limit of $X$.
 The scheme ${\rm Spec}\, H_\bfT(X)$ can be seen as the graph of these solutions.
 The 3d case (compactified on a finite circle), with the same supercharge $\cQ_A$, is not very different.
-Now the same equation $\exp(\partial\tilde{W}/\partial\Sigma)=1$ encodes relations in the appropriate quantum K-theory of $X$, and $\Sigma$ are the $\C^\times$-type variables containing real scalars and gauge holonomies along $S^1$.
+Now the same equation $\exp(\partial\tilde{W}/\partial\Sigma)=1$ encodes relations in the appropriate quantum K-theory of $X$, and $\Sigma$ are the $\C^\times$-valued variables containing real scalars and gauge holonomies along $S^1$.
 Again, taking the FI parameters to infinity, one gets back the classical relations.
 These relations determine ${\rm Spec}\, K_\bfT(X)$, which is an $n$-component scheme.
 Schematically, this looks as follows: \\ The collection of lines in this picture represents a scheme over the base parameterized by the equivariant parameters for the torus $\bfT$ of global symmetries.

 We want to have a similar understanding of the $\cQ$-cohomology.
-In 1d, as we know, it is isomorphic to the $\cQ_A$ case, and we simply get ordinary equivariant cohomology $H_\bfT(X)$, not quantum, because corrections due to holomorphic curves (that make sense in 2d) do not exist in 1d.
+In 1d, as we know, it is isomorphic to the $\cQ_A$ case, and we simply get the ordinary equivariant cohomology $H_\bfT(X)$.
+Indeed, any possible instanton corrections represented by holomorphic curves in 2d, do not exist in 1d.
 The equations that determine the spectral manifold are the same as in the large-volume limit in 2d.
 They describe the classical ${\rm Spec}\, H_T(X)$ illustrated in Figure \ref{fig:spec}.
 Physically, these equations simply determine classical values of the vector multiplet scalars in various vacua.
 In other words, ${\rm Spec}\, H_\bfT(X)$ describes the classical vacua in 1d.

 \textbf{Example:} consider $X=T^* \C P^{n-1}$.
 The flavor equivariant parameters are $x_i$, $i=1, \ldots , n$, such that $\sum_i x_i=0$.
 Additionally, we have an equivariant parameter $\hbar$ for $U(1)_\hbar$ that rotates the fiber.
 Denoting the gauge parameter by $s$, we get that ${\rm Spec}\, H_\bfT(X)$ is described by